sent to gain the trust of a specific person... horizontally. Usually female, sometimes even a heroic Fake Defector

 - The first sex scandal in the history of the US government: a man set his wife to seduce Alexander Hamilton, and then pretended to be outraged and threatened to go to the newspapers in order to extort money.

 - Bait cars (cars set by the police as traps for car thieves) are often called "honeypots".
-Unprotected computers that are attached to the internet to serve as bait for malicious hackers are known as honeypots too.
+Unprotected computers that are attached to the internet specifically to serve as bait for malicious hackers can also be known as honeypots.

 - Katrina Leung worked as a double agent for China and the FBI.
 She seduced several FBI employees including her FBI handler which got her information of use to China